Thoughtful and thorough legal representation for over 40 combined years.

 - Criminal Law

 Attorney Abby Broyles joined the Kuykendall Law Office in 2022 as a familiar face in the community from her decade on television as an investigative journalist and Oklahoma's 2020 Democratic nominee for United States Senate.

-As an award-winning investigative reporter in Oklahoma City, Abby uncovered political corruption that led to felony charges against a state senator, unraveled the story of a hush-money sexual harassment scandal at the state capitol, and held lawmakers accountable for wasting taxpayer dollars defending legislation they knew to be unconstitutional.
+Prior to her legal career, Abby was an award-winning television journalist in Oklahoma City.
+Abby uncovered political corruption that led to felony charges against a state senator, unraveled the story of a hush-money sexual harassment scandal at the state capitol, and held lawmakers accountable for wasting taxpayer dollars defending legislation they knew to be unconstitutional.
 Abby worked full time as a journalist while putting herself through law school at Oklahoma City University School of Law where she was a member of the Law Review and graduated with honors.
 Upon passing the bar, she opened her own law practice then joined an Oklahoma-owned production company as an attorney and philanthropic director.

 Abby was born and raised in Bethany, Oklahoma, and earned a Bachelor of Arts degree in journalism and political science from California Baptist University.
 She is involved in a number of local charitable organizations and a member of Rotary Club 29.